William Walker Scranton: Death and legacy

 Scranton is interred in the family chapel at Dunmore Cemetery in Dunmore, Pennsylvania, where his father was also interred.
-His wake was attended by thousands, and his funeral by hundreds, including numerous employees from his businesses, friends and family, and dignitaries; among the latter was former Governor Edward Curtis Smith of Vermont and his wife, who were also close friends.
+His wake was attended by thousands, and his funeral by hundreds, including numerous employees from his businesses, friends and family, and dignitaries, inckuding former Vermont governor Edward Curtis Smith and his wife, who were close friends.

-In 1928 his son Worthington Scranton sold the family business and became a substantial philanthropist to the city and state.
-William's grandson, William Warren Scranton, became a congressman from Pennsylvania and then was elected as governor of the state, serving from 1963 to 1967.
-He was appointed as U.S. ambassador to the United Nations, serving from 1976 to 1977.
+In 1928, his son Worthington Scranton sold the family business and became a substantial philanthropist to the city and state.
+William's grandson, William Warren Scranton, became a congressman from Pennsylvania and then was elected as governor of Pennsylvania, serving from 1963 to 1967.
+He was then appointed U.S. ambassador to the United Nations, serving from 1976 to 1977.
 His grandson, William Worthington Scranton III served as the 26th lieutenant governor of Pennsylvania from 1979 to 1987.